lifting-bits/anvill/README.md

    --build-arg LLVM_VERSION=${LLVM}
 ```

-## `anvill-decompile-json`

-`anvill-decompile-json` is a specification-based decompiler.
-That is,
-this tool will decompile machine code into high-quality bitcode given
-a specification describing the input and output locations and
-types of compiled functions, as well as type and location information
-about any of their dependencies.

-## `anvill-specify-json`
+## `anvill-specify-bitcode`

-`anvill-specify-json` is a tool that produces specifications for all functions
+`anvill-specify-bitcode` is a tool that produces specifications for all functions
 contained in an LLVM bitcode module.
 The purpose of this tool is to enable
 the creation of a database of specifications for commonly used, often externally-
 defined functions in binaries (e.g. libc, libc++, libstdc++) in binaries lifted